NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV03-when-vector-data-dont-line-up-CRS.md

 ## Read US Boundary File

-We will use the `readOGR` function to import the `/US-Boundary-Layers/US-State-Boundaries-Census-2014` layer into `R`.
-This layer contains the boundaries of all continental states in the U.S. Please note that these data have been modified and reprojected from the original data downloaded from the Census website to support learning goals of this tutorial.
+We will use the `readOGR()` function to import the `/US-Boundary-Layers/US-State-Boundaries-Census-2014` layer into `R`.
+This layer contains the boundaries of all continental states in the U.S. Please note that these data have been modified and reprojected from the original data downloaded from the Census website to support the learning goals of this tutorial.

-    #Read the .csv file
+    # Read the .csv file
     State.Boundary.US <- readOGR("NEON-DS-Site-Layout-Files/US-Boundary-Layers",
               "US-State-Boundaries-Census-2014")